KendrickOrg/kendrick/CONTRIBUTING.md

 This file is currently not complete but will be improve step by step.

+In order to contribute to Kendrick on github we are using Iceberg.
+If you are using Pharo 6.1, you need to upgrade Iceberg with the following script.
+If you use Pharo 7.0.3, you don't need to upgrade.

 # Update Iceberg (if you are using Pharo 6.1)
 In a fresh Pharo 6.1 (downloaded from https://pharo.org/download or with PharoLauncher), execute the following script in order to update Iceberg to the last version :